raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 ## Common mistakes

-Some Mission Space Lab teams have not had their programs run on the ISS due to some common mistakes or errors in their programs.
-Below you will find a list of common mistakes with descriptions of why they affect the programs running on the ISS.
-Not all will be relevant to your program, but it is still worth taking the time to read through the list.
+Some Mission Space Lab teams have encountered issues that prevented their programs from achieving flight status or running successfully on the ISS.

+The list below highlights some of the most common mistakes and explains why they can cause problems in the flight environment.
+Not every item will apply to your project, but reviewing the list carefully may help you identify issues before you submit your code.

 --- collapse ---
 ---